michielbdejong/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 This protocol allows a piece of software, the client instance, to request delegated authorization to resource servers and subject information.
-The delegated access to the resource server can be used by the client instance to access resources and APIs on behalf a resource owner, and delegated access to subject information can in turn be used by the client instance to make authentication decisions.
+The delegated access to the resource server can be used by the client instance to access resources and APIs on behalf of a resource owner, and delegated access to subject information can in turn be used by the client instance to make authentication decisions.
 This delegation is facilitated by an authorization server usually on behalf of a resource owner.
 The end user operating the software can interact